Sense8 season 2: Marketing

 On May 3, 2016, publicity stills of the ongoing production of the second season were posted online, accompanied by a short message by Lana Wachowski introducing the #Road2Sense8 hashtag under which new pictures would be posted.
 On December 3, 2016, the Christmas special episode was screened at São Paulo's Comic Con Experience, in advance of its Netflix premiere on December 23.
 The second episode of the second season was screened out of competition during the Series Mania festival in Paris, on April 18, 2017.
 On April 23, a screening of the second and third episodes took place in Chicago's Music Box Theatre, in a benefit for the American Civil Liberties Union, followed by Lana Wachowski taking questions from the audience, and again on April 26, in the red carpet premiere of the second season, at New York City's AMC Lincoln Square.

 Several screenings of the series finale took place prior to its release on Netflix, on June 8, 2018.
 The first screening took place in The Music Box Theatre in Chicago, on May 25, as a benefit for EMILY's List, followed by a Q&A session with Lana and select cast members.
 The second screening took place in the Latin America Memorial in São Paulo, on June 1, with several cast members attending.
 The red carpet premiere followed in ArcLight Hollywood, in Los Angeles, on June 7.
 Linda Perry made a guest appearance to perform "What's Up?".
 Netflix organized an event for the fans on the day of the special's release, June 8, in Posillipo, in Naples, where a big portion of the special was filmed.
-Among other things, fans could try a slice of a special "Sense8" pizza that was created by famous pizza maker Gino Sorbillo with the help of the cast.
+Among other things, fans could try a slice of a special "Sense8" pizza that was created by famous pizzaiolo Gino Sorbillo with the help of the cast.